Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

-During our voyage across Beagle Bay we gathered in the bridge deck lounge for a presentation by David Bosun “An Introduction to Torres Strait Art”.
-It was interesting to learn about the background behind David’s art and the connections with his traditional culture.
+During our voyage across Beagle Bay we gathered in the bridge deck lounge for a presentation by David Bosun, “An Introduction to Torres Strait Art”.
+It was interesting to learn the background behind David’s art and the connections to his traditional culture.
 David will be running art workshops throughout the cruise and many people are looking forward to joining in.

-Back on board Coral Discoverer (or CD as we like to call her) Captain Gary hosted “Welcome Aboard” drinks in the bridge deck lounge.
-A magnificent tropical sunset completed the day and it was soon time to head down to the dining room where Chefs Carl and Jamil had prepared a fabulous seafood buffet.
+Back on board Coral Discoverer (or CD as we like to call her), Captain Gary hosted ‘Welcome Aboard’ drinks in the bridge deck lounge.
+A magnificent tropical sunset completed the day and it was soon time to head down to the dining room where Chef’s Carl and Jamil had prepared a delicious seafood buffet.

 We returned to Coral Discoverer for lunch and shortly after we set off again to visit the Black Point Interpretation Centre.
 The small Centre was full of artefacts and information about the early people who lived in the area.
-The history revealed thriving communities of Aborigines, equally able to live here, as the British settlers had been inept.
+The history revealed thriving generations of Aborigines who successfully lived here, where the British settlers had been inept.
 The communities along this stretch of coast had a lively trade for several centuries with the seafaring Macassans from what is now Indonesia.
 The Macassans were seeking trepang (sea cucumber) and remains of their large iron woks were displayed.
-This trade is little known by the vast majority of Australians, more used to stories of Britain colonising the continent and European explorers and seafarers.
+This trade is little known by the vast majority of Australians familiar with stories of Britain colonising the continent, and those of European explorers and seafarers.

 During the night we steamed further along the Arnhem Land coast passing various islands such as Croker and Goulburn Island.
 Shortly after dawn we steamed passed Entrance Island into the wide mouth of the Liverpool River where we anchored near the remote Aboriginal community of Maningrida.

-After breakfast we boarded the Xplorer for a visit to the community and once on shore we divided into three groups with the first group boarding a bus and going to the Maningrida Arts and Culture Centre.
-The art works here were stunning with a lot of the work destined for art museums and exhibitions in Australia and overseas.
+After breakfast we boarded the Xplorer for a visit to the community and once on shore, we divided into three groups with the first group boarding a bus heading to the Maningrida Arts and Culture Centre.
+The artworks here were stunning with a lot of the work destined for art museums and exhibitions in Australia and overseas.
 Several world famous Aboriginal artists work at the centre.
 One of the artists, Doreen gave us an interesting demonstration showing how the Pandanus plant is used to make many useful and decorative items such as woven baskets, mats and dillybags.
-There were many items available for us to buy including bark paintings, wooden carvings, necklaces, woven mats, earrings and postcards.
+There were many items available for us to purchase including bark paintings, wooden carvings, necklaces, woven mats, earrings and postcards.

-During the morning we visited a museum that housed some very old traditional items.
-Some of the local Aboriginal women (Una and Ester) explained about the various items including two types of watercraft, a dugout canoe and a bark canoe.
+During the morning we visited a museum that housed some very old traditional artefacts.
+A couple of the local Aboriginal women, Una and Ester explained the various items including two types of watercraft, a dugout canoe and a bark canoe.
 There were old photographs of traditional dancing and even some examples of children’s toys made from old powdered milk tins and so on.
 Another place we visited was the Babbarra Women’s Co-operative Centre.
 Many activities are undertaken here but by far the most well known is fabric printing.
-Some wonderful designs are produced using the screen-printing method and a large table, nine metres long in the building is used to print long lengths of fabric.
+Some wonderful designs are produced using the screen-printing method and a large table, nine metres long, in the building is used to print long lengths of fabric.
 During the time of our visit five of the women screen printers were overseas opening an exhibition of their work in Paris.
-Some of us purchased screen printed fabric and other items from a shop in the women’s centre.
+Some of us purchased screen printed fabric and other items from a store in the women’s centre.

 We headed back to the ship in the Xplorer with our very skilful driver Aiden keeping everyone and our purchases nice and dry.
 We boarded the ship and shortly after First Officer Rob ‘pulled the pick’ (raised the anchor) so we could continue our voyage along the Arnhem Land coast towards our next destination, Elcho Island.
 After lunch, Ian gave us a fascinating presentation about the very complex system of kinship used by Aboriginal people.
 Ian was able to bring his personal stories into his talk to help us understand the complexity of the system and how it underpins the culture of Aboriginal people in Arnhem Land.